d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Consider a binary classification problem, where we wish to distinguish between dogs and cats.
-If the distribution can can shift in arbitrary ways, then our setup permits the pathological case in which the distribution over inputs remained
+If the distribution can shift in arbitrary ways, then our setup permits the pathological case in which the distribution over inputs remains
 constant: $p_S(\mathbf{x}) = p_T(\mathbf{x})$
 but the labels are all flipped
 $p_S(y | \mathbf{x}) = 1 - $p_T(y | \mathbf{x})$.